scottjehl/Respond/README.md

 Sure, a couple:

 - respond.update() : rerun the parser (helpful if you added a stylesheet to the page and it needs to be translated)
-- respond.mediaQueriesSupported: set to true if the browser natively supports media queries
+- respond.mediaQueriesSupported: set to true if the browser natively supports media queries.